GOPAC

 GOPAC is a Republican (GOP) state and local political training organization.
-Although often thought of as a PAC, or political action committee, it is actually a 527 organization.
+GOPAC operates as 527 organization while its affiliated PAC, the GOPAC Election Fund, is dedicated to assisting GOPAC-affiliated legislators running for office.

 History

 GOPAC was founded by Delaware Governor Pierre S. du Pont, IV in 1978 in "an effort to build a farm team of Republican officeholders who could then run for congress or higher state offices later".
 On February 1, 2007, former Maryland Lieutenant Governor Michael Steele became the chairman and served until his election as chairman of the Republican National Committee in January 2009.
 The current chairman of GOPAC is David Avella.

 Others who have chaired GOPAC include former Oklahoma Governor Frank Keating, former Georgia Representative and Secretary of the Army Bo Callaway, California Representative David Dreier, Arizona Representative John Shadegg, former Oklahoma Representative J.C.
 Watts, Gay Gaines, and former Speaker of the House Newt Gingrich of Georgia.

 Instructional tapes used to train aspiring Republican politicians from 1986 to 1994 were selected by the Library of Congress as a 2010 addition to the National Recording Registry for their influence in "shaping political discourse".
 The Library of Congress selects recordings annually that are "culturally, historically, or aesthetically significant".

+As of August 2026, the organization spent $16.7 million in support of Republican candidates in the 2026 United States elections.

-GOPAC memo of 1990
+1990 memo

 Drawing rhetorical inspiration from Newt Gingrich, GOPAC wrote and distributed a memo to Republican Party legislative candidates in 1990.
 The memo, which came from a list drawn up by Frank Luntz, called "Language: A Key Mechanism of Control", contained a list of "contrasting words" and "optimistic positive governing words" that Gingrich recommended for use in describing Democrats and Republicans, respectively.

-For example, words to use against opponents include decay, failure (fail), collapse(ing), deeper, crisis, urgent(cy), destructive, destroy, sick, pathetic, lie, radical, liberal, they/them, unionized bureaucracy, betray, consequences, limit(s), shallow, traitors, sensationalists,"compassion" is not enough; words to use in defining a candidate's own campaign and vision included share, change, opportunity, legacy, challenge, control, truth, moral, courage, reform, prosperity, crusade, movement, children, family, debate, compete, active(ly), we/us/our, candid(ly), humane, pristine, provide.
+Words and phrases suggested for use against opponents included decay, failure, collapse, deeper, crisis, urgency, destructive, destroy, sick, pathetic, lie, radical, liberal, them/they, unionized bureaucracy, betray, consequences, limits, shallow, traitor, sensationalists, stagnation, pessimistic, red tape, and the idea that "compassion" is not enough.

+Words to use in defining a candidate's own campaign and vision included freedom, dream, share, change, opportunity, legacy, challenge, control, truth, moral, courage, reform, prosperity, crusade, movement, children, family, debate, compete, active, we/us/our, candid, humane, pristine, provide and the idea to "eliminate good-time in prison".

 The cover page of the memo said: "The words in that paper are tested language from a recent series of focus groups where we actually tested ideas and language."